guancio/ChromeOsSubtitle/README.md

 Change log:
 - Version 1.0.5
   - restored fullscreen button
+  - added file type association, allowing to launch the player from the file browser
 - Version 1.0.4
   - integrated file selection with the main media player
   - fixed window resize in non-fullscreen mode